Course Catalog 2024-2025

 ENG 318 Seminar: Topics in American Literature-Race and the Long Poem (4 Credits)

 Literary scholar Erica Edwards defines “imperial grammars” as cultural “codes of race, gender and sexuality” influenced by U.S. empire.
 This course considers how book-length experimental poems trouble these or similar grammars, and how these poems imaginatively conceive of a world outside their constraints.
 Discussions include legacies of enslavement and colonization, borders and border controls, environmental racism, and stolen lands and histories.
 The course fosters a shared anti-racist pedagogy by determining what imperial grammars dominate classroom practices—and by collectively determining new practices to write into being.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {L}

 Fall, Spring, Variable